RulaKhaled/nextjs-15-openai-sentry-issue/README.md

 ## 🐛 Issue

 OpenAI SDK is not being correctly patched by Sentry's automatic instrumentation, resulting in missing spans and telemetry data for OpenAI API calls.
+More context can be found here https://linear.app/getsentry/issue/JS-1085/investigate-openai-missing-spans-for-nextjs

 ## 📋 Setup